Process of developing the Media Reporting Scorecard

 We first reviewed documents and guidelines for responsible media reporting of suicides by the WHO, and Suicide Prevention and Research Implementation Initiative (SPIRIT).
 After reviewing these documents, an initial draft of positive and negative parameters was developed.
 In consultation with suicide prevention experts, the 10 most important positive and negative parameters were included in the final version of the Media Reporting Scorecard.

-For Edition II, III and IV of Project SIREN we evaluated 18 online publications, which include the online versions of newspapers in addition to other digital publications.
+For all editions of Project SIREN, we evaluated 5 – 9 print newspapers (with 107 online editions) as well as 12 – 18 online publications, which include the online versions of newspapers in addition to other digital publications.
 The 18 online publications have been selected from a list of 65 online publications that were identified during a pilot study undertaken for data collection of the paper titled Analysis of news media reports of suicides and attempted suicides during the COVID-19 lockdown in India, authored by team members of Project SIREN.

 Articles from newspapers and online publications are collected and analysed on a quarterly basis.